What to Consider When Looking for a Hearing Aid

 - Your audiologist or hearing aid specialist: Getting hearing aids for the first time is an important life transition.
 Having a hearing healthcare professional that you trust and who carefully considers your needs will help alleviate any anxiety or confusion during the process.

-- Your priorities: In order to find the best technology suited for you, a consideration of your lifestyle and hearing needs will help you find the best hearing aid for your loss.
+- Your priorities: In order to find the best technology suited for you, a consideration of your lifestyle and hearing needs is critical.
 What do you want the hearing aid to do for you?
 Are you active and social or do you tend to stay home?
 Do you attend church or other gatherings where there is projected sound?
 Do you enjoy watching television or talking on the phone?
 Take note of your answers and be sure to share them with your hearing healthcare professional.

-- Levels of comfort: In order to fully enjoy new hearing aids, the user will benefit most when the hearing aid itself fits comfortably around and inside the ear canal.
+- Levels of comfort: In order to fully enjoy new hearing aids, the user will benefit most when the hearing aids fit comfortably around and inside the ear canal.
 A hearing healthcare professional can assist you in choosing the safest and most effective hearing aids for your specific needs.
 Make the most of follow-up appointments with your heaing healthcare professional to ensure there are no issues with the fit of your new technology.

-- Additional features: Many new hearing aid models come equipped with wireless technology to allow you to easier connect with televisions and cell phones.
-Other models may offer telecoil and directional microphones to assist in noisier settings.
+- Additional features: Most hearing aid models come equipped with wireless technology to allow you to easier connect with televisions and cell phones.
+Many models also offer telecoil and directional microphones to assist in noisier settings.
 Consider your hearing needs and priorities to select the features that will benefit you most.
 Learn about new technology innovations here.

 - Total price: The total price of a hearing aid may include future servicing by your hearing aid provider.
-Ensure you are comfortable with the services you are getting in comparison to the price.
+Ensure you are comfortable with the services you are getting in comparison to the price that is offered.